LaoArchAngel/fsw-wiki/Testing/TestDatabase.markdown

 Source_ field.
 4. In the _Change Data Source_ window, select _Microsoft SQL Server Database
 File_ and click the _OK_ button.
 5. In the _Add Connection_ window, click the _Browse..._ button.
+(In VS2013 Pro I saw no Add Connection window)
 6. In the _Select SQL Server Database File_ window, browse to the unit test database, select it, and click the _OK_ button.
   * The database can be located in the _UnitTest/Database_ folder in the _FswGit_ repository.
 7. You can see the database as a _SQL Server Object_ by right-clicking on the _Main.mdf_ database connection in the _Server Explorer_ window and clicking the
 _Browse in SQL Server Object Explorer_ option.

-Alternate Path (Visual Studio 2013 Pro)
-3. Select _Microsoft SQL Server Database File_ and click the _Continue_ button.
-4. Click _Browse_ button
-5. Select "fswgit/UnitTest/Database/Main.mdf"

 ### Updating the Schema
 1. Open the _SQL Server Object Explorer_ window.